OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 Some utilities that helps diagnosis network:

-- ping - Sends 64-byte test packets to designated network hosts and tries to report back on the time required to reach it, any lost packets, and some other parameters.
+- `ping` - Sends 64-byte test packets to designated network hosts and tries to report back on the time required to reach it, any lost packets, and some other parameters.
 You can see whether the network is working and the host is reachable.
-- traceroute - Displays a network path to a destination.
+- `traceroute` - Displays a network path to a destination.
 It shows the routers packets flow through to get to a host, as well as the time it takes for each hop.
-- mtr - It combines the functionality of `ping` and `traceroute`, and creates a continuously updated display.
+- `mtr` - It combines the functionality of `ping` and `traceroute`, and creates a continuously updated display.
-- dig - It is useful for testing DNS functionality.
+- `dig` - It is useful for testing DNS functionality.
 Note that one can also use `host` or `nslookup`, older programs that also try to return DNS information about a host.

 ## Firewall

-A firewall is a network security system that monitors and controls all network traffic.
-It applies rules on both incoming and outgoing network connections and packets and builds flexible barriers depending on the level of trust and network topography (or topology) of a given connection.
+A firewall is a network security system that **monitors and controls** all network traffic.
+It applies rules on both **incoming and outgoing** network connections and packets and builds flexible **barriers** depending on the level of trust and network topography (or topology) of a given connection.

 Firewalls can be hardware or software based.
 They are found both in network routers, as well as in individual computers, or network nodes.
 Many firewalls also have routing capabilities.

 Information is transmitted​ across networks in the form of packets, and each one of these packets has: Header, Payload, Footer.
 The header and footer contain information about destination and source addresses, what kind of packet it is, and which protocol it obeys, various flags, which packet number this is in a stream, and ​all sorts of other metadata about transmissions.
 The actual data is in the payload.

-Almost all firewalls are based on Packet Filtering. ​Packet filtering intercepts packets at one or more stages in the network transmission, including application, transport, network, and datalink.
+Almost all firewalls are based on **Packet Filtering**. ​Packet filtering intercepts packets at one or more stages in the network transmission, including application, transport, network, and datalink.
 A firewall establishes a set of rules by which each packet may be:

 - Accepted or rejected based on content, address, etc.​
 - Mangled in some way